Shiembo/Klarian-Challenge/README.md

 1) Database Connection Error: Ensure that the db service is running and the database credentials in settings.py match those defined in docker-compose.yml.

 2) File Upload Issues: Ensure that the uploaded files are in the correct JSON or CSV format.
+3) If you run your docker and you get an error saying "could not access entrypoint.sh file" then change the CRLF on your vscode to LF and try running your docker again.

+ docker-compose down -v
+ docker-compose build
+ docker-compose up

+4) If you run your docker and get this error:

+"could not open directory "pg_notify": No such file or directory"

+ This indicates that there is a problem with the PostgreSQL data directory.

+ Just simply run the following commands:

+ docker-compose down -v
+ Remove-Item -Recurse -Force .\postgres_data

+ Then rerun your docker:

+ docker-compose build
+ docker-compose up

 ## Useful Commands